mvysny/mvysny.github.io/_posts/2020-11-19-tcp-ip-sucks.md

 a 1 minute timeout should be more than enough for even slow TCP/IP connections, but you can use a lower value if you need to detect the failure faster.

-Unfortunately, there's no golden number which works in all cases.
+Unfortunately, there's no silver timeout number which works in all cases.
+As a rule of thumb, use something between 30 secs and 2 minutes.

 ## Corrective measures